 Between John Cabot’s first voyage to Newfoundland in 1497 and the return of Hong Kong to China in 1997, the British Empire grew to be the largest and most powerful of all empires, before ending remarkably quickly – and largely peacefully – during the half-century after 1945.

-One resulting legacy is the Commonwealth of 54 countries.
+One resulting legacy is the Commonwealth of over 50 countries.
 For New Zealand, empire and Commonwealth marked out the country’s evolution and provided its first windows on the wider world.

 The first British colonies, settled in the 1600s, were North American, in what would become Canada and the United States of America.
 In wars from 1740 to 1815, the British lost 13 of its North American colonies, but gained French Quebec (later Canada) and held on to 15 Caribbean colonies and four West African settlements.
 Through the same period de facto control was established in India.
 Along the sea route to India, Britain occupied various Dutch and French colonies – of which the Cape of Good Hope, Mauritius and Ceylon were retained.